Key takeaways

 How much sodium is safe in a day?

 The general recommendation is to consume less than 2,300 mg of sodium per day, which is equal to about 1 tsp of table salt.
+However, your actual sodium limits are individualized and depend on factors such as your heart health and kidney health.
+Speak to your healthcare provider for specific recommendations.

 What about “sole” water brine?

 “Sole” water or sole water brine is a variation of the pink salt trick.
 It involves mixing a large amount of Himalayan salt in water and letting it sit for 24 hours until it turns into a “brine.”
-At this point, people typically add 1 tsp of brine to 8 ounces of water for better sleep, hydration, and energy.
-But there’s no evidence or scientific research that supports these benefits.
-Plus, excessive sodium intake can be harmful.
+At this point, people typically add 1 tsp of the brine to 8 ounces of water in hopes of better sleep, hydration, and energy.

 DISCLAIMER